HINTS AND OBSCURE FACTS USEFUL FOR ELECTROSTATIC SCIENCE PROJECTS

 resistor is a good insulator, while a 0.01 ohm wire is a good conductor.

-like a very good conductor.
-Is it any wonder that a bit of surface
+good conductor.
+Is it any wonder that a bit of surface moisture can

 convert an insulating object into a conductor?
 The highest value of